batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

 - `kube_services` is the code that runs every OTP genserver interacting with Kubernetes.
 So watching state and putting it into ETS, or pushing a snapshot or desired state to Kubernetes.
+- `common_core` is the code that's not dependent on `ecto_sql` or a running kubernetes cluster and might be used in Home or Control Server.
+Things like HTTP clients, Default configs, Ecto schemas,